 I’m from the West End, or as I like to say, “The forgotten West Side.”
-I found out about Forward Through Ferguson through, I’m going to call it the male initiative, to bring in African-American males.
-I think it was either through an email or a Tweet that I received.
+I found out about Forward Through Ferguson through I’m going to call it the male initiative to bring in African American males.
+I think it was either through an email or a tweet I received.
 I looked at it, clicked on the link, and it told me about what it needed.
-The funny thing is, I thought all I had to do was submit a resume and four letters of recommendation.
+The funny thing is, I thought all I had to do was submit a resumé and four letters of recommendation.
 I had the recommendations, but they emailed me back saying they were missing one thing.
 I had to answer four questions.
 The deadline was that day, and I’m not an English scholar by any means.
 It’s funny, I’ve got a lot of English major friends, and they always say, “Sure, send it to me.
 I’ll proof-read it.”
 That never happened this time, so I had to go for the gusto.
 I was hoping they could oversee my English grammar, my broken English.
 I’m horrible with commas and quotations.
 But, I spoke from my heart about the questions that were on there.

-So, I’m not going to give sugar-coated, PC answers.
+So I’m not going to give sugar-coated, PC answers.
 People out here are crying and suffering because of PC answers.
 I don’t feel like I’m in a space now to where it pays to be fake.
 How have African Americans in this city grown since the civil rights movement?
 By being able to move to North County?
-By being able to go to golf clubs, and play golf with their coworkers?
+By being able to go to golf clubs and play golf with their coworkers?
 How?
 I’m going to say my piece because somebody needs to step up.
 Some of my colleagues, we can have a great discussion on street corners, but those conversations never make it to the tables where people need to hear it.
-We’ve had a lot of fakeness going on, and as a result, people have suffered in that fakeness.
-The end result is what happened with Ferguson, what happened in the the Shaw neighborhood.
-A lot of things.
-There’s a lot of fakeness and failure.
+We’ve had a lot of fakeness going on and, as a result, people have suffered.
+The end result is what happened with Ferguson, what happened in the Shaw neighborhood.

 In my previous work, I was an advocate for mental health and I helped international mental health agencies raise money and create policy.
-So, I look at it as, “If I can help an international group raise hundreds of thousands of dollars, why can’t I do great things here in St. Louis?”
-I have done a lot of great things, but they were all away from here.
-The majority of things I have done have been in other states or countries, and when I come home, I’m viewed as another poor, Black kid from the West Side.
+So I look at it as, “If I can help an international group raise hundreds of thousands of dollars, why can’t I do great things here in St. Louis?”
+The majority of things I have done have been in other states or countries.
+And when I come home, I’m viewed as another poor, Black kid from the West Side.
 Regardless of if I’m in the airport or I’m walking down the street, I’m just another disenfranchised, Black male who nobody cares anything about.
-So, I wanted to do something for the people that matter the most.
-We have a big population, as they call them, the underbelly, of the working class.
-It’s easier for them to hibernate and self-medicate with marijuana, popping prescription pills, drinking, and smoking weed, versus having to come out and deal with the BS that’s in our city in the form of race, racial equality, and all of that.
+So I wanted to do something for the people that matter the most.
+We have a big population — the underbelly, as they call them — of the working class.
+It’s easier for them to hibernate and self-medicate with marijuana, popping prescription pills, drinking, and smoking weed versus having to come out and deal with the BS that’s in our city in the form of race, Racial Equality, and all of that.

 I started working on some state boards around mental health and on transformational grants with the state.
 That helped propel me to the federal level.
 I got to go to DC, and when Mental Health America had a national conference, I applied for a scholarship.
-I said, “I think I represent a voice that you all don’t usually get to hear, and I wanted to be able to talk to our legislators about the things that I have concerns about.”
-I got to meet Kit Bond, Roy Blunt, and Lacy Clay, Claire McCaskill, and I got to talk with them and help them understand how they all could help us with mental health reform.
+I said, “I think I represent a voice you all don’t usually get to hear,” and I wanted to be able to talk to our legislators about the things I have concerns about.
+I got to meet Kit Bond, Roy Blunt, Lacy Clay, Claire McCaskill, and I got to talk with them and help them understand how they all could help us with mental health reform.
 It just started skyrocketing.
-Since then the agency I worked for is part of an international community, asked me how I would feel about being on their advisory board, and put me in touch with mental health leaders from all over the globe.
+Since then, the agency I worked for that is part of an international community asked me how I would feel about being on their advisory board.
+And they put me in touch with mental health leaders from all over the globe.

-When you see something that you’re passionate about, you go all out.
+When you see something you’re passionate about, you go all out.
 Working in the mental health field helped open up avenues for me that I would probably have never gotten a chance to do if I stayed quiet.
-I never knew it would take me to the places I’ve been.
+I never knew it would take me to the places I’ve been to.
 I’ve had the privilege of speaking at the United Nations in front of all these different people.
 It wasn’t in the nice big room, but I think that’s one of my greatest accomplishments.
-I don’t talk about it because, like I said, I like to walk around being a gray ghost with people thinking I’m just a poor, disenfranchised, Black male.
+I don’t talk about it because, as I said, I like to walk around being a gray ghost with people thinking I’m just a poor, disenfranchised, Black male.
 I like you thinking that.
-A lot of people write me off, and I just laugh.
-But, really, let’s get it.
-What can we do to improve St. Louis?
+A lot of people write me off and I just laugh.
+But, really, what can we do to improve St. Louis?
+Let’s get it.

 I’m an unusual candidate because I come to the table with no degrees.
 The last degree I got was a high school diploma.
 That’s it.
 The library is my greatest friend.
-I always said if I became very rich or wealthy, I would give a nice chunk of money to the public library and Channel 9, because without them my mind probably wouldn’t be as broad as it is.
+I always said if I became very rich or wealthy, I would give a nice chunk of money to the public library and Channel 9.
+Without them, my mind probably wouldn’t be as broad as it is.
 They have so much great programming.
-I’m also an unusual pick because you wouldn’t think a person that comes from my background would even want to apply for something like this.
+I’m also an unusual pick because you wouldn’t think a person who comes from my background would even want to apply for something like this.
 Everybody else holds all these different degrees, all these great accomplishments, and you’ve just got a guy that pops up out of nowhere.
 I’m from the West Side.
 Some people don’t know there’s a West Side here.
-Forward Through Ferguson helps me feel like a phoenix rising through the ashes, because it’s a new birth for me.
+Forward Through Ferguson helps me feel like a phoenix rising through the ashes because it’s a new birth for me.
 It allows me to be able to use my expertise in mental health, community development, and networking and come up with innovative ideas to help situations become better.
-I look at it like this.
-“How can I work with my fellow board members and their circle of professional networks to help further along the mission and the calls to action that are here at hand?”
+I look at it like this:How can I work with my fellow board members and their circle of professional networks to help further the mission and the calls to action that are here at hand?

-I’m not a parent.
-I’m an observer of parents.
-But this work holds me accountable to the children and mothers of the region; those who live on the West Side, who live in North City, who live in North County, those who live in Franklin County and Jefferson County, because it’s not only people in urban St. Louis or inside the inner belt that are suffering.
+I’m not a parent, I’m an observer of parents.
+But this work holds me accountable to the children and mothers of the region, those who live on the West Side, who live in North City, who live in North County, those who live in Franklin County and Jefferson County.
+Because it’s not only people in urban St. Louis or inside the inner belt who are suffering.
 Our region is suffering as a whole.
 I hold myself accountable to those.
-Why women and their kids in particular?
+Why women and their kids, in particular?
 The majority of households are single parents.
-And who is the decision maker?
+And who is the decision-maker?
 The mother.
 Who’s the teacher?
 The mother.
 If we can help empower the mother to do great things, she will pass that along to her children.
-To see their mom do something that’s out of the ordinary, that might make them think, “Man, how can I be like my mom?”
+To see their mom do something out of the ordinary, that might make them think, “Man, how can I be like my mom?”
 Kids admire their parents.
 I want these parents and young people to have opportunities.
 Right now, they don’t have opportunities.
 They just have standards.
 Our school districts are giving them pure standards.
 You take standardized tests.
 You’ve got a standardized education.
 But, if we go on the other side of the inner belt, kids have STEM and robotics.
-How can we have two or three STEM schools in the city of St. Louis?
+How can we have two or three STEM schools in the City of St. Louis?
 Why isn’t STEM in all the schools?